-Diffuse-interface theories of multiphase flow have recently emerged as promising tools to understand and simulate complex processes involving the simultaneous flow of two or more immiscible fluid phases (Anderson et al. 1998).
-These models originated in the materials science community, describing phase separation through the evolution of an order parameter-or 'phase field"-that defines a smooth transition between two phases (Cahn & Hilliard 1958; Cahn 1961).
-An overview of the application of phase-field modeling in condensed-matter physics can be found in Emmerich (2008).
-The fundamental idea of tracking and properly capturing interface dynamics thorugh phase-field theories has been subsequently generalized and adapted to mulitphase fluid flow scenarios.
-While variational or thermodynamic theories are perhaps the most common theorerical framework to rigorously derive these models (Antanovskii 1995; Jasnow & Viñals 1996; Lowengrub & Truskinovsky 1998; Anderson et al. 1998; Jacqmin 1999; Boyer 2002; Badalassi et al. 2003; Yue et al. 2004; Kim 2005; Ding et al. 2007; Lamorguese & Mauri 2008), diffuseinterface theories have been obtained from averaging microscale interactions (Sun & Beckermann 2004, 2007), or rationalized as a microforce balance (Gurtin 1994).
+Diffuse-interface theories of multiphase flow have recently emerged as promising tools to understand and simulate complex processes involving the simultaneous flow of two or more immiscible fluid phases (Anderson, McFadden & Wheeler 1998).
+These models originated in the materials science community, describing phase separation through the evolution of an order parameter - or 'phase field' - that defines a smooth transition between two phases (Cahn & Hilliard 1958; Cahn 1961).
+An overview of the application of phase-field modelling in condensed-matter physics can be found in Emmerich (2008).
+The fundamental idea of tracking and properly capturing interface dynamics through phase-field theories has been subsequently generalized and adapted to multiphase fluid flow scenarios.
+While variational or thermodynamic theories are perhaps the most common theoretical framework to rigorously derive these models (Antanovskii 1995; Jasnow & Viñals 1996; Anderson et al. 1998; Lowengrub & Truskinovsky 1998; Jacqmin 1999; Boyer 2002; Badalassi, Ceniceros & Banerjee 2003; Yue et al. 2004; Kim 2005; Ding, Spelt & Shu 2007; Lamorguese & Mauri 2008), diffuse-interface theories have been obtained from averaging microscale interactions (Sun & Beckermann 2004, 2007), or rationalized as a microforce balance (Gurtin 1994).
 The common goal in these approaches is to formulate thermodynamically consistent stress tensors and mesoscale balance laws, including the impact of surface tension on the momentum balance, as well as properly tracking interfacial dynamics (Lowengrub & Truskinovsky 1998).

-Several phase-field or diffuse-interface models of Hele-Shaw flow have been proposed, expressing different modeling assumptions and theoretical approaches.
-These models are typically constructed either as particular versions of general multiphase flow theories to the lubrication-type flow in Hele-Shaw cells, or as continuum approximations to the 2D free-boundary problem.
-The model of Lee et al. (2002a, b), which is based on the thermodynamic theory for multiphase quasi-incompressible mixtures developed by Lowengrub & Truskinovsky (1998), uses a conserved order parameter (a concentration field) to describe the interface dynamics, and Darcy flow based on a mixture velocity.
-This Hele-Shaw-Cahn-Hilliard model has been recently used to study flow in rotating Hele-Shaw cells (Chen et al. 2011).
+Several phase-field or diffuse-interface models of Hele-Shaw flow have been proposed, expressing different modelling assumptions and theoretical approaches.
+These models are typically constructed either as particular versions of general multiphase flow theories to the lubrication-type flow in Hele-Shaw cells, or as continuum approximations to the two-dimensional free-boundary problem.
+The model of Lee, Lowengrub & Goodman (2002a,b), which is based on the thermodynamic theory for multiphase quasi-incompressible mixtures developed by Lowengrub & Truskinovsky (1998), uses a conserved order parameter (a concentration field) to describe the interface dynamics, and Darcy flow based on a mixture velocity.
+This Hele-Shaw-Cahn-Hilliard model has been recently used to study flow in rotating Hele-Shaw cells (Chen, Huang & Miranda 2011).
 The model by Sun & Beckermann (2008), based on the diffuse-interface theory developed by the same authors in a series of previous papers (Sun & Beckermann 2004, 2007), arises from averaging the microscale interface dynamics and uses a non-conserved order parameter to maintain the interface thickness.
-In some applications the interface dynamics may be described by a single Cahn-Hilliard equation, stressing the gradient-type nature of Hele-Shaw flows (Hernández-Machado et al. 2003; Glasner 2003; Lu et al. 2007).
-Folch et al. (1999a, b) proposed a phase-field model of twophase Hele-Shaw flow with arbitrary viscosity contrast between the fluids.
-The model reduces to two evolution equations for the stream function and the phase field, converges to the sharp-interface 2D problem, and captures the multi-finger dynamics in viscous fingering.
-Phase-field models of Hele-Shaw flow for fluids with complex rheology have also been developed, for example (Nguyen et al. 2010) developed a phase-field model to study viscous fingering of shear-thinning fluids.
+In some applications the interface dynamics may be described by a single Cahn-Hilliard equation, stressing the gradient-type nature of Hele-Shaw flows (Glasner 2003; Hernández-Machado et al. 2003; Lu et al. 2007).
+Folch et al. (1999a,b) proposed a phase-field model of two-phase Hele-Shaw flow with arbitrary viscosity contrast between the fluids.
+The model reduces to two evolution equations for the stream function and the phase field, converges to the sharp-interface two-dimensional problem, and captures the multi-finger dynamics in viscous fingering.
+Phase-field models of Hele-Shaw flow for fluids with complex rheology have also been developed; for example Nguyen et al. (2010) developed a phase-field model to study viscous fingering of shear-thinning fluids.